-Exhaust repairs can be a tricky subject for drivers to understand as there as so many problems which could arise as well as a variety of symptoms which point to different issues.
+Exhaust repairs can be a tricky subject for drivers to understand as there are so many problems which could arise as well as a variety of symptoms which point to different issues.

-The costs involved with exhaust repair can be just as confusing as a hole in one part of the system can be drastically more expensive than a similarly sized one in a different part of the system.
+The costs involved with exhaust repair can be just as confusing.
+As a hole in one part of the system can be drastically more expensive than a similarly sized one in a different part.

 To help you decipher the price of exhaust repair and what the signs of a problematic exhaust are, we have created this simple guide.

 Why is white, blue or black smoke coming from my exhaust?